Eschatologue/CM_wiki/docs/lore/antares/nation/lothringen.md

 ## Overview

-*"We don’t rely on the old ways or wait for blessings from gods—we build with our hands, our minds, and our will.
-We shape our own future."*
+> *"We don’t rely on the old ways or wait for blessings from gods—we build with our hands, our minds, and our will.
+We shape our own future."*{ .emq }
 — Wilhelm von Lothringen, Kaiser of Lothringen
+{ .quote }

 The **Empire of Lothringen**, often simply called **Lothringen**, is a nation marked by its distinct culture, independent spirit, and drive for innovation.
 Unlike many other nations in Antares, Lothringen thrives on a mix of craftsmanship, industry, and commerce.
 With a rich history of arts and trade, its people have long been known for their resilience and ingenuity.
 The empire is an amalgamation of old-world tradition and forward-thinking progress, where innovation isn't just encouraged—it's expected.